ghosthill/btsbotsetup/README.md

    so since for my net we’ve decided on 6 profiles, there should be 6 names once i’ve finished setting up the profiles. if you’ve decided on 3, then there should be 3, and vice versa.

-<blockquote> Think of this as a set username for your profile/member moving forward, so it should be kept simple so it's easy to remember.</blockquote>
+<blockquote> Think of this as a set username for your profile/member moving forward, it's best to keep it simple to make it easier to remember.</blockquote>

 2. You can check your profiles with this command `pk;system name list full`.